Xie Jin (mandarin)

-Xie Jin (1369–1415) was a Chinese scholar-official, painter, and calligrapher during the Ming dynasty.
+Xie Jin (Note: Xie Jin used the courtesy name Dashen and the art name Chunyu.)
+(1369–1415) was a Chinese scholar-official, painter, and calligrapher during the Ming dynasty.
 He served as grand secretary during the reign of the Yongle Emperor from 1402 to 1407.
 His career was cut short due to the animosity of the Emperor's younger son, Zhu Gaoxu.
 In 1411, Xie was removed from office, arrested, and ultimately killed after spending several years in prison.

 Biography

-Xie Jin was born in 1369 in Jishui zhou, Ji'an lu (present-day Jishui County, Ji'an, Jiangxi) in Jiangxi province.
+Xie Jin was born in 1369 during China's Ming dynasty, in Jishui zhou, Ji'an lu (present-day Jishui County, Ji'an, Jiangxi).
 He came from a family with a long-standing tradition of government service; his father, Xie Kai (1312–1398), was a member of the educated gentry, and two of his father's brothers served in the Ming government.
 Xie showed exceptional aptitude for Confucian studies as a child, and in 1387, he passed the provincial civil service examination.
 The following year, at a remarkably young age, he passed the highest level of examinations, known as the palace examination, and was awarded the rank of jinshi.
 Xie's older brother, Xie Jing (1343–1411), also achieved the same rank through the palace examination.